xavier268/restheart-angular/README.md

 ## What is this repository

-This is a "quick-start" projet to build 3-tier applications, based on angular2 on the client side, and calling the restheart server for api and custom backend services, which in turn relies on a mongo database.
+This is a "quick-start" project to build 3-tier applications, based on angular2 on the client side, and calling the restheart server for api and custom backend services, which in turn relies on a mongo database.

 Restheart can be customized to backend capabilities.